cdk-entest/rds-failover-demo/README.md

 });
 ```

-## Create a RDS
+## Multi-AZ RDS

-- enable multi-az so there is a standby instance in another zone
+Enable multi-az so there is a standby instance in another zone

 ```ts
 new aws_rds.DatabaseInstance(this, "RdsDatabaseInstance", {